- The value of writing content that stands out to the audience

 - Microsoft by the numbers – especially useful for Microsoft partners, back your research up with cold hard facts

 - Radicati – loads of fascinating facts about the internet

 - Wikidata – Wikipedia’s central store of structured data

 - Also remember government data sources and reports by major tech analysts

 Once you’ve collected all your notes and research, you’re now ready to do the most important part of the whitepaper: the synopsis.
-Take a breather, grab a cup of coffee and get prepared.

 4. Write a synopsis

 A decent whitepaper realistically requires as much time spent researching and writing your synopses as writing the final document.
 Because planning is everything!
 The synopsis is useful for both you and the other stakeholders around your business.
 It allows everyone to come together and agree on a broad thrust of the main issues you’ll address, the language you’ll use, and the solutions you’ll offer.
 It helps you focus your thoughts and, when well-constructed, will make writing the whitepaper very easy.

 Whitepapers come in many shapes and sizes, but the majority follow the same basic structure: